UPDATED: 8:00 p.m. ET, Jan. 13, 2023

 Many conservatives were devastated by her loss, calling her an inspiration to the Republican Party and a shining light that will forever be missed.

-The founder of the largest Christian television TV channel who just happens to be anti-vaccine has died of the coronavirus.
-Marcus Lamb, a Christian evangelist who founded and was the president of Daystar Television Network, died Tuesday, the network announced in a tweet.
+The founder of the largest Christian television TV channel who just happened to be anti-vaccine died of the coronavirus.
+Marcus Lamb, a Christian evangelist who founded and was the president of Daystar Television Network, died in November 2021, the network announced in a tweet.

 Lamb’s son refused to accept reality and called his father’s case of COVID-19 “a spiritual attack from the enemy.”